 Tocantins draws attention for its natural beauties like rivers, mountains and plateaus.
-The Indigenous Population is also quite impressive: seven ethnic groups are distributed in 82 villages, totaling more than 10,000 Indians.
+The indigenous population in the state is quite impressive: seven ethnic groups are distributed in 82 villages, with more than 10,000 people.

 The state capital, Palmas, was built through planned architecture and is considered one of the safest and fastest growing Brazilian capitals in economic terms.
 The 180 km-long Palmas Lake has excellent potential for sport fishing.